County Fermanagh War Memorial: 1987 bombing

 World War I memorials in Ireland had been targeted by Republicans before and during The Troubles, being seen as symbols of the British Army.
 The Provisional Irish Republican Army (IRA) carried out a bombing at the County Fermanagh War Memorial during a Remembrance Sunday ceremony on 8 November 1987.
-This killed 11 civilians attending the ceremony and injured 63 others, one of those injured never regained consciousness and died of his injuries on December 2000.
+This killed 11 civilians attending the ceremony and injured 63 others, one of those injured never regained consciousness and died of his injuries in December 2000.
 The war memorial was damaged by flying debris, which pockmarked the plinth.

 The war memorial immediately became a symbol of this period of The Troubles.
 A photograph of the memorial and the bomb-damaged St Michael's Hall community centre was featured on the front page of the Irish Times the day after the bombing.
 Similar photographs featured in the newspaper over the following two days.
 The death toll from this bombing, and news of a second, larger bomb planned to explode the same day at a ceremony in Tullyhommon, shocked many people and led to a loss of support for the IRA in the Republic of Ireland.

 In response to the bombing the British prime minister Margaret Thatcher attended a rescheduled remembrance ceremony at the war memorial on 22 November.
 The bombing had the effect of increasing attendance at remembrance ceremonies across Ireland and led to the Royal British Legion resuming sales of remembrance poppies in the Republic of Ireland.
 The British-Irish singer Chris de Burgh's song "At the War Memorial" was written in response to the attack.